jmdavis/bemgr/README.md

 # Differences from `beadm` and `bectl`

- The primary differences between `beadm` and `bectl` and bemgr are that
+The primary differences between `beadm` and `bectl` and `bemgr` are that

- 1. `bemgr list` has the _Referenced_ and _If Last_ columns, whereas `beadm`
+1. `bemgr list` has the _Referenced_ and _If Last_ columns, whereas `beadm` and
-    and `bectl` do not - though they have the `-D` flag which causes the _Space_ column to be similar to _If Last_.
+   `bectl` do not - though they have the `-D` flag which causes the _Space_ column to be similar to _If Last_.

+2. `bemgr list` and `beadm list` both list the BEs sorted by their creation times, whereas `bectl list` sorts them by their names by default.
+However, `bectl list` does have a flag to specify the property to sort the list by, whereas `bemgr list` and `beadm list` do not.

- 2. `bemgr destroy` destroys origins by default and has `-n` do do a dry-run, whereas beadm destroy asks before destroying origins, and bectl destroy does not destroy origins by default.
+3. `bemgr destroy` destroys origins without asking for confirmation, but it has `-n` to do a dry-run, whereas `beadm destroy` asks before destroying origins, and `bectl destroy` does not destroy origins by default.
 And neither `beadm destroy` nor `bectl destroy` has a way to do dry-runs.

- 3. bemgr has no equivalent to `beadm chroot` or `bectl jail`.
+4. bemgr has no equivalent to `beadm chroot` or `bectl jail`.

+# Differences from `zectl`

+`zectl` is a Linux-only solution which provides similar functionality to `beadm` and `bectl`.
+However, it differs from them more than `bemgr` does (which may be good or bad depending on your preferences or use cases).
+Some of the differences between `zectl` and `bemgr` are

+1. `zectl` has a way to provide plugins to support bootloaders.
+At present, it only provides a plugin for systemdboot, but that means that it supports both zfsbootmenu (since zfsbootmenu doesn't require special support) and systemdboot, whereas `bemgr` only supports zfsbootmenu.

+2. `zectl get` and `zectl set` allow `zectl` to get and set properties specific to `zectl` on the parent dataset of the BEs (e.g. related to the bootloader plugin you want to use). `bemgr` has no comparable functionality, but it also doesn't have any zfs properties specific to it that it would need to get or set.

+3. `zectl list` only has the _Name_, _Active_, _Mountpoint_, and _Creation_
+   columns.
+It provides no information about space utilization.

+4. `zectl list` lists the BEs sorted by their names, whereas `bemgr list` lists them sorted by their creation times.

+5. `zectl list` does not provide either the `-a` or `-s` flags and provides no way to list snapshots or the origins of BEs which are clones.

+6. `zectl create` cannot create snapshots.
+However, `zectl snapshot` provides that functionality.

+7. Like `bemgr destroy`, `zectl destroy` destroys origins without asking for confirmation, but it does not have a flag to do a dry-run, so you can't see what it's going to destroy first.

+8. `zectl destroy` does not appear to attempt to promote clones in order to make it possible to destroy boot environments which have snapshots which are the origin of another BE (or of any other dataset).
+It will succeed at destroying a BE when it cannot destroy its origin (e.g. because another BE has the same origin), but it reports that it's failed.

+   So, `zectl destroy` should work just fine in the typical case where you create a new BE from the current one when upgrading and then later destroy it, but if you're creating a lot of snapshots of BEs and creating other BEs from those snapshots, you're probably going to run into cases where it fails, whereas `bemgr destroy` attempts to promote clones where necessary so that the destruction can succeed.
+Of course, that doesn't mean that there aren't any corner cases where `bemgr destroy` will fail, but it seems to handle many more than `zectl destroy` does.

+9. `zectl` has no `import` or `export` commands.